AxoltDash/cat-fall/README.md

 ## How to Play

-- Use the arrow keys to move.
+- Use the arrow keys to move up, down, left or right
-- Prevent the cats from landing on their feet.
+- Press space to shoot
-- If a cat lands on its feet, the game is over.
+- DO NOT let a cat touch you, if you do you will lose!

 ## Screenshots